 Last week, I purchased my first ever Snoogle.
 It all started at my doctor’s office, when I told her that despite yoga, physical therapy, acupuncture, etc., my chronic back pain still keeps me up at night.
 Instead of prescribing muscle relaxers as I’d expected, my doctor directed my attention to a type of pillow called a Snoogle™.

 “After baby is born, the Snoogle can convert into a nursing pillow.”
-That’s not a huge must for me…
+Not a huge must for me…

-Secondly, there was a surprisingly overwhelming variety of Snoogles to choose from: the U-Shaped, C-Shaped, The Basic, The Original, The Chic, Chic Supreme… (I’m not making this up, they actually market a plain white, U-shaped pillow as chic).
+Second, there was a surprisingly overwhelming variety of Snoogles to choose from: the U-Shaped, C-Shaped, The Basic, The Original, The Chic, Chic Supreme… (I’m not making this up, they actually market a plain white, U-shaped pillow as “chic”).

 Despite feeling uncomfortable with every word of the Snoogle’s aggressively maternal advertising, I decided to order one.

-When the box arrived, it looked harmless enough, but it turned out the pillow had been compressed for packing.
-When I opened the sealed shrink-wrapping, the Snoogle expanded to its giant, puffy Tootsie-Roll shape.
+As I opened the sealed shrink-wrapping, the Snoogle rapidly expanded to its giant, puffy Tootsie-Roll shape.
 Just looking at it reminds me of a forgotten segment from a McDonald’s Playplace tunnel.
 Even doubled into the U-shape, it’s the same length as my bed.
 There is barely enough room on the mattress for ME now.